Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Abstract

 \section{Abstract}

-Motivated by cold atom experiments, we analytically study the dynamics of spin helices in the 1D XX model.
-Using the Jordan-Wigner transformation to map spins onto fermions, we calculate the evolution of the spin helix over time.
-The fermions are non-interacting, with simple equations of motion.
-Nonetheless, the calculation is non-trivial, as the spin-helix initial condition corresponds to a highly non-equilibrium distribution of the fermions.
-We compare the resulting dynamics to a semiclassical model, and find qualitatively similar out-of-plane dynamics.
-The in-plane dynamics, however, are dramatically different.
-The spins decohere over time, resulting in a $t^{-1/2}$ decay of the spin-spin correlation function, which can be contrasted to exponential decay seen in recent experiments.
+Motivated by cold-atom experiments and a desire to understand far-from-equilibrium quantum transport, we analytically study the dynamics of spin helices in the one-dimensional $XX$ model.
+We use a Jordan-Wigner transformation to map the spin chain onto a non-interacting Fermi gas with simple equations of motion.
+The resulting dynamics are nontrivial, however, as the spin-helix initial condition corresponds to a highly nonequilibrium distribution of the fermions.
+We find a separation of timescales between the in-plane and out-of-plane spin dynamics.
+We gain insights from analyzing the case of a uniform spin chain and from a semiclassical model.
+One of our key findings is that the spin correlation functions decay as $t^{-1/2}$ at long time, in contrast to the experimentally observed exponential decay.